Toyota Proace City Electric Review 2024

 -Fiddly heater controls, pricy in higher trims

-Toyota is resisting going fully electric with its passenger cars, seeing hybrid and hydrogen as its highways to the future.
-But for vans, a tie-up with Stellantis and very different user requirements mean that EVs are very much part of the brand’s forward outlook.
-But is the smallest electric van, the Toyota Proace City Electric, worth a plug?
-Read our full Toyota Proace City Electric review to find out.
+Toyota is resisting going wholesale into EVs with its passenger cars, seeing hybrid and hydrogen as its highways to the future.
+Yet its tie-up with Stellantis and very different user requirements mean in the electric van market that full battery power is very much part of the brand’s outlook.
+Read our full Toyota Proace City Electric review to find out if its smallest model is worth a plug.

-As, indeed, is the electric battery and motor, which offers up to 205 miles on the WLTP mixed cycle, with three stage battery regeneration and a 52kWh battery pack.
+As, indeed, is the electric battery and motor, which offers up to 205 miles on the WLTP Combined cycle, with three stage battery regeneration and a 52kWh battery pack.

-The Toyota Proace City Electric is also offered with CCS rapid charging at a maximum speed of 100kW allowing a 0-80% charge in around 30 minutes on a 100kW charger.
-The onboard charger, meanwhile, is a 7kW unit compatible with most home sockets, while a three-phase compatible 11kW charger is offered an option.
+The Toyota Proace City Electric is also offered with CCS rapid charging at a maximum speed of 100kW allowing a 0-80% charge in around 30 minutes.
+The AC on-board charger, meanwhile, is a 7kW unit compatible with most home sockets, while a three-phase compatible 11kW charger is offered an option.

 There are two body lengths available in the UK market, imaginatively named Short and Long, the latter of which is also offered as a crew cab with flat-folding seats and a pop-up bulkhead to increase load space when they’re not in use.